saiyednaki/A-B-Testing-Marketing-Campaigns/README.md

-# A/B Testing for Marketing Campaigns | Experimentation & Conversion Optimisation
+# Which Marketing Strategy Delivers Better Results? | A/B Testing

 # Deutsch